 Of course, the NCAA and its member schools want to put a stop to all of this.
-As the Fair Pay To Play Act winds through Sacramento, the NCAA has threatened its passage would “erase the critical distinction” between amateur and professional sports, create an uneven playing field and result in California “eventually” being unable to host NCAA competitions.
+As the Fair Pay To Play Act wound through Sacramento, the NCAA threatened its passage would “erase the critical distinction” between amateur and professional sports, create an uneven playing field and result in California “eventually” being unable to host NCAA competitions.

 Teetering on financial ruin

 As you’ve probably guessed by my tone, I’m totally in favor of college athletes being allowed a larger slice of the revenue pie.
 But there would also be some unintended and potentially damaging consequences.